-Our English lessons are carefully planned to ensure our lessons are imaginative, progressive and meeting the needs of our pupils.
-We use a text – based curriculum to enthuse children in reading high quality texts and subsequently creating a range of engaging writing opportunities.
+Our English lessons are carefully planned to ensure they are imaginative, progressive and meeting the needs of our pupils.
+We use a text based curriculum to enthuse children in reading high quality texts and subsequently creating a range of engaging writing opportunities.

 Using a text based unit allows the children to become immersed in their learning with a range of opportunities for reading and writing.
 This allows deeper learning, enjoyment and excellent writing outcomes.

-Discrete spelling lessons are taught from year 2 to year 6 through the week using the No Nonsense spelling programme.
+Discrete spelling lessons are taught from year 2 to year 6 using Spelling Shed's spelling scheme.
 We work hard to ensure spelling lessons are relevant and memorable.
 We believe in the importance of teaching patterns and rules to enable children to gain a deeper understanding and apply their knowledge to many different spellings, rather than a set of words.